 I’d watched Scottish marching bands on school fields in my hometown in New Zealand, but it was nothing compared to the scale of this.

-Around twenty years later, and the anticipation in the air was palpable, as people from all across the globe were gathered in the stands perched on top of Castle Rock in Edinburgh.
-I felt like the excitement bubbling in my chest as if I was a child again, eagerly waiting for the show to begin.
+Around twenty years later, the anticipation in the air was palpable as people from all across the globe were gathered in the stands perched on top of Castle Rock in Edinburgh.
+I felt the excitement bubbling in my chest as if I was a child again, eagerly waiting for the show to begin.